Virginia Governor's Cup

 The Competition

-In 2024, world-class judges sampled over 750 of the best Virginia wines from across the Commonwealth.
-With 79 wineries receiving 137 Gold Medals, the highest 12 ranking red and white wines make up the Governor's Cup Case, with one bottle taking home the coveted Governor's Cup®.
-The 2024 competition will be celebrated at Richmond's Main Street Station on March 7th.
+In 2025, world-class judges will sample over 620 of the best Virginia wines, ciders and meads from across the Commonwealth.
+In 2024, 79 wineries received 137 Gold Medals, the highest 12 ranking red and white wines made up the Governor's Cup Case, with one bottle taking home the coveted Governor's Cup®.
+The 2025 competition will be celebrated at Richmond's Main Street Station on March 13th, view tickets.

 Preliminary Round